Laperal White House

 The Laperal Guesthouse, popularly known as Laperal White House, is a building in Baguio, Philippines which housed a museum and is now the home of a new restaurant called Joseph's (owned by the older brother of ABS-CBN News broadcast journalist, Bernadette Sembrano).

 History

-The house was built by Roberto Laperal in the 1930s.
-The house is made of narra and yakal wood, designed in Victorian style with its wooden planks and gables and steep roof.
+The house was built by Roberto Laperal in 1928.
+The house is made of narra and yakal wood, designed in Victorian-American style with its wooden planks and gables and steep roof.
 The clan heads, Roberto and Victorina Laperal made the house as their vacation home.

+The architecture itself of the Laperal White House in Baguio City is strong evidence for a 1920s construction date rather than 1930s.